utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 <img alt="Generate the Postman CLI configuration" src="https://assets.postman.com/postman-docs/v10/generate-postman-cli-v10-3.jpg" />

-To add the Postman CLI configuration to your Azure DevOps pipeline:
+To add the Postman CLI configuration to your Azure DevOps pipeline, do the following:

 1. Create a new YAML file in your repository, and then edit the file.
 1. Add the Postman CLI configuration you copied from Postman to the YAML file: